App version: 0.1.0

 • Time to funding: Amount of time it will take to receive the actual funds

-• Requirements/eligibility: Conditions that determine if you qualify for financing
+• Requirements/eligibility: Conditions that determine whether you qualify for financing

 SBA 7(a) Loans